m-grohs/Manga-Arrows/readme.md

 -   Webtoon
 -   Manganelo
--   Leviatan Scans
--   Zero Scans
--   Reaper Scans
+-   Manga Sites with a Generic Theme like Zero Scans or Reaper Scans
--   Method Scans

 ## Function